mwaskom/Psych252/Week4/Tutorial_LogisticRegression.md

 ```

-Now, let's take the coefficients from the model, and put them into our sigmoid function to generate predicted values:
+Now, let's take the coefficients from the model, and put them into our sigmoid function to **generate predicted values**:

 ```r
 # plot the data